fhiso/legacy-format/dates.md

 French National Convention.
 It is represented in ELF by the `@#DFRENCH R@` *calendar escape*.

-The French Republican *calendar* has an epoch at the start of the Gregorian *calendar day* 22 September 1792, the date the First French Republic was founded.
-This *date* was identified as 1 Vendémiaire I in the new *calendar*.
+The French Republican *calendar* has an *epoch* at the start of the Gregorian *calendar day* 22 September 1792, the date the First French Republic was founded.
+This *date* is identified as 1 Vendémiaire I in the new *calendar*.

 {.note}  It is common to write French Republican *calendar years* using